hermitonl/mmo/README.md

 *   **Interactive Quizzes:** Test your understanding with timed, multiple-choice quizzes where you move your player to the correct answer zone.
 *   **Retro Pixel Art Style:** Enjoy a visually appealing game reminiscent of 16-bit classics.
 *   **Cross-Platform Potential:** Built with Cordova for web deployment and future mobile possibilities.
+*   **Basic Multiplayer:** See other players move in real-time using Socket.IO.
 *   **Educational Focus:** Designed to make learning complex Bitcoin topics fun and accessible for everyone.

+## Multiplayer with Socket.IO

+Bitcoin Quest now features basic real-time multiplayer functionality, allowing players to see each other move within the game world.
+This is achieved using Socket.IO.

+*   **Backend:** An Express server (`api/index.js`) handles Socket.IO connections, manages player states (positions), and broadcasts updates.
+*   **Frontend:** The Phaser client (`www/js/index.js`) connects to the Socket.IO server, sends local player movement, and receives updates about other players to render them on screen.
+*   **Synchronization:** Player positions are synchronized across all connected clients.
+When a player moves, their new coordinates are sent to the server, which then broadcasts this information to all other clients.
+*   **Event Handling:** Key Socket.IO events handled include:
+    *   `connect`: A new user connects.
+    *   `currentPlayers`: Server sends the list of already connected players to the new user.
+    *   `newPlayer`: Server informs existing clients about a new player joining.
+    *   `playerMoved`: Server broadcasts a player's updated position.
+    *   `playerDisconnected`: Server informs clients when a player leaves.

 ## Gameplay Deep Dive